couldfly/Getting_and_Cleaning_data/README.md

-# Getting and Cleaning data assignment
+# Getting and Cleaning Data

 ##Coursera Course: Getting and Cleaning Data